yar-fed/glowing-memory/task02/readme.md

 task02: add multiple guesses from command line argument Subtask completed.
 Subtask: Implement asking number of guesses if command line argument is missing
+task02: implement asking number of guesses if argument is missing